vankizmann/nano-ui/docs/files/data/table.md

 # Table

-The `<n-table>` component is a comprehensive data table solution with features for sorting, filtering, selection, and row expansion.
+The `<n-table>` component is a comprehensive data table solution with features for sorting, filtering, selection, row expansion and full drag and drop support.
 Used together with `<n-table-column>`, it provides a flexible way to display and interact with structured data.

 <hr>